What does neuroscience have to do with coaching and therapy?

 2. Experiences transform the brain.

-The areas of our brain associated with emotions and memories such as the pre-frontal cortex, the amygdala, and the hippocampus are not hard-wired (they are ‘plastic’).
+The networks of our brain associated with emotions and memories such as the pre-frontal cortex, the amygdala, and the hippocampus are not hard-wired — they are ‘plastic’.
+The brain prunes and tunes its connections in response to the experiences it has.

 3. Memories are imperfect.